 Measuring a roadway's performance provides the opportunity to check the quality of a facility's operations.
 It enables a comparison of the current or anticipated operations to the standards or goals set for that facility.
-The checks can be performed on a routine basis in order to appraise whether the facility is still performing as desired or the checks could be part of the facility's design process.
+Checks can be performed on a routine basis in order to appraise whether the facility is still performing as desired, or can be part of the facility's design process.
 Performance measures identified to evaluate the quality of a road include traffic flow, travel time, congestion, travel time reliability, delay, and speed.

-When identifying a posted speed limit for a facility, the Manual on Uniform Traffic Control Devices (MUTCD) [11] states, "When a speed limit within a speed zone is posted, it should be within 5 mph of the 85th-percentile speed of free-flowing traffic."
+In terms of identifying a posted speed limit for a facility, the Manual on Uniform Traffic Control Devices (MUTCD) [11] states, "When a speed limit within a speed zone is posted, it should be within 5 mph of the 85th-percentile speed of free-flowing traffic."
 Free-flow speeds represent the speed a driver selects when there are no interactions with other vehicles.
-For a roadway segment, several factors could influence free-flow speed such as roadside development or road conditions.
-Desirably, the free-flow speed should be close to the posted speed limit to decrease speed variability and improve the performance of the street.
+For a roadway segment, several factors could influence free-flow speed, such as roadside development or road conditions.
+Ideally, the free-flow speed should be close to the posted speed limit to decrease speed variability and improve the street's performance.

 The MUTCD also notes that "speed studies for signalized intersection approaches should be taken outside the influence area of the traffic control signal, which is generally considered to be approximately 1⁄2 mile, to avoid obtaining skewed results for the 85th-percentile speed."
-Because of the challenges with identifying free-flow vehicles within an urban environment, especially when signal spacing is less than a signal per mile, other speed measures could be considered as a performance measure.
+Because of the challenges in identifying free-flow vehicles within an urban environment, especially when signal spacing is less than a signal per mile, other speed measures could be considered as a performance measure.

-National Cooperative Highway Research Program (NCHRP) Report 618 [12] and Moving Ahead for Progress in the 21st Century Act (MAP-21) [13] have encouraged performance based and result oriented program to attain national transportation goals by improving the efficiency of the surface transportation system.
-The MAP-21 program evolved into Congestion Mitigation and Air Quality Improvement Program (CMAQ) for developing performance requirements to improve air quality, mobility, traffic management, and mitigate congestion by performance evaluations [14].
+National Cooperative Highway Research Program (NCHRP) Report 618 [12] and the Moving Ahead for Progress in the 21st Century Act (MAP-21) [13] have encouraged performance-based and result-oriented programs to attain national transportation goals by improving the efficiency of the surface transportation system.
+The MAP-21 program includes performance requirements to improve air quality, mobility, traffic management, and mitigate congestion by performance evaluations [14].

 Common speed-based performance measures include free-flow speed, desired speed, 85th percentile speed, average speed, unconstrained speed, and reference speed.
 In some cases, these speeds are measured in the field while in others the speed is predicted.
 The estimates of some predicted speeds use base free-flow speed.
-The Transportation Research Board Highway first published the Highway Capacity Manual (HCM) in 1950.
+The Highway Capacity Manual (HCM) was first published in 1950.
 Major changes were introduced in HCM 2010 [15] related to level-of-service (LOS) calculation for arterials.
 Base free-flow speed for arterial street segments considers the effects of speed limit, access density, median type, curb presence, and signals.

 Free-flow speed can be explained in many different ways depending on context and adaptability.
 For example, the HCM says free-flow speed is "the average speed of vehicles on a given segment, measured under low-volume conditions, when drivers are free to drive at their desired speed and are not constrained by the presence of other vehicles or downstream traffic control devices (i.e., traffic signals, roundabouts, or STOP signs" (15, page 4-5).
-A 2015 study in Delhi found the following factors as having a significant influence on free-flow speed for urban arterials: total vehicles; number of friction points (e.g., bus stops, pedestrian crossings), access points, intersections, flyovers; and length of the section under consideration [16].
+A 2015 study in Delhi found the following factors to have a significant influence on free-flow speed for urban arterials: total vehicles; number of friction points (e.g., bus stops, pedestrian crossings), access points, intersections, and flyovers; and length of the section under consideration [16].